Its-Just-Nans/polka-oauth-deezer-api/README.md

 npm install
 node index.js
 # go to the web page /
-# you will be redirected to Deezer login then the to the Deezer authorization page then to the localhost:3000/auth
+# you will be redirected to Deezer login
+# then to the Deezer authorization page
+# then to the localhost:3000/auth
 ```